AM - Bi-weekly Legal Holiday

-The UW Service Center will identify all active full time bi-weekly employees (FTE = 1) who are eligible for legal holidays and automatically load the Absence Events under the following schedule for 2017.
+The UW Service Center will identify all active full time bi-weekly employees (FTE = 1) who are eligible for legal holidays and automatically load the Absence Events.
+Legal holidays for bi-weekly employees will be loaded prior to the pay period opening.
 A reminder communication will be sent out for the first two

 holidays including all active employees who are to be automatically